eheimer/openworld_api/README.md

 With the impending migration to Nestjs framework, some of the details below may change, but this file should be updated to reflect the current state of the app.

+## package.json scripts

+When using the `npm run migration:run` command, the typeorm cli will look in the `migration/` directory for any new migration files.
+Because of some weird flaw in the cli, when using the `migration:generate` or `migration:create` commands, it will not create the migration scripts in the proper directory as specified in the ormconfig.
+As such... when running the `npm run migration:generate` command, you must specify the `migration/` directory as part of the migration name, e.g. `npm run migration:generate migration/test-migration`

+## Nestjs cli

+To create a new module, run the `nest g resource {plural_name}` command.
+This will generate the directory, module, controller, service, and entity stub files

 ## OpenAPI

+**_Migration NOTE:_** _openapi is not yet incorporated into the Nestjs app_

 - openapi config has been split into individual files in the config/openapi directory
 - before starting the server, or running the generators, this needs to be compiled into